- Bacteria are among the smallest living things.

 Yeast are unicellular fungi.
 They are used by brewers and wine-makers because they convert sugar into alcohol, and by bakers because they can produce carbon dioxide to make bread to rise.
 Fungi can also form into mushrooms and toadstools.

 Protozoa are unicellular organisms that live in water or in damp places, for example, the amoeba.

-Even though it is just a single cell, it can carry out all seven life processes (movement, respiration, sensitivity, growth, reproduction, excretion and nutrition).
+Even though a bacterium is just one cell, it can carry out all seven life processes - movement, respiration, sensitivity, growth, reproduction, excretion and nutrition.

 What’s in a bacterium?